Happening-Community/requests-and-offers/documentation/specifications.md

 ### 4.4 Skills and Categories

-- **Skills**: Users can create skills, which are used to filter agents persons, requests and offers.
+- **Skills**: Users can create skills, which are used to filter users, requests and offers.
 - **Categories**: Administrators can create categories, which are used to organize projects, requests and offers.

 ![Types of project](images/types-of-projects.png)